lastnitescurry/rpm-maven-plugin-apache-tomcat-packaging/README.md

 # rpm-maven-plugin-apache-tomcat-packaging
 Can the rpm-maven-plugin be used to package tomcat rpm?
-Need a Jenkins on RHEL or CENTOS
+Need a Jenkins on RHEL or CENTOS.
+YES IT CAN!!!

 # RPM repackage of tomcat distribution ZIP file